PepeDuke/Duck/README.md

 for loop : loops {      // <-- for each loop in loops
   loop.foo();
 }
-for -loop : loops{      // <-- reverse for each loop in loops  -- prefered if removing elements if loop.PendingDestroy // if some variable is true loops -= loop;        // <-- removes this element
+for -loop : loops {      // <-- reverse for each loop in loops  -- prefered if removing elements if loop.PendingDestroy // if some variable is true loops -= loop;        // <-- removes this element
 }